 Another letter went to the owner of 270 Highland Avenue, a burned out structure.
 The owner since called and said the house will be boarded up.
 Deputy Fire Chief Eugene Krause interjected that the house is beyond repair and should come down.

-Page 2 of 3 - The junk camper on Oakland Street was removed.
+The junk camper on Oakland Street was removed.

 The owner of a dilapidated barn on Highland Street has not been identified.
 Krause indicated this structure was also an attractive nuisance.